 In 2010, after five and one-half years of research and writing, Terry published, “Next Stop on Grandpa’s Road, History and Architecture of Nashville Chattanooga and St Louis Railway Depots and Terminals”.

 Davidson Ward is a railroad consultant, preservationist, author, and photographer.
-Originally from Milwaukee, Ward is a graduate of the University of Minnesota – Twin Cities where, while in school, he became an active volunteer with the Friends of the 261.
+Originally from Milwaukee, Wisconsin, Davidson is a graduate of the University of Minnesota – Twin Cities where, while in school, he became an active volunteer with the Friends of the 261.

 Justin Strickland was born in Charleston, South Carolina where his family cultivated what has become a life-long passion for all things railroading.
 At the age of 12, his father was transferred to Georgia where Justin graduated in 2001, a stone throw away from the former NC&StL mainline in Acworth.
 At the age of 15, Justin was introduced to his first railroad related position as a Commissary Attendant and later Car Host aboard the Blue Ridge Scenic Railway.
 He later affiliated himself as an employee, volunteer or contractor for several noteworthy entities, including the Tennessee Valley Railroad Museum, Hiawassee River Rail Adventure, Southeastern Railway Museum, Six Flags Over Georgia Railroad, Delta Queen Steamboat, along with others.